How to Start Producing Beats

-There are two schools of thought on the best way to start making beats or upping your beat game: spend the cash to get the gear the pros use or start with the bare minimum and just work on your craft.
-Is there a perfect right or wrong answer?
+There are two schools of thought on the best way to start making beats or upping your beat game: Spend the cash to get the gear the pros use?
+Or start with the bare minimum and just work on your craft?
+Is there a right or wrong answer?
 Not necessarily.

-After all, the hip hop masters of the late ‘70s had about .01% of the gear available today when you consider all the software and electronics available.
+After all, the hip hop masters of the late ‘70s had about .01% of the gear available today when you consider all the software and electronics at our disposal.
 And they certainly didn’t have the mobile sound studios that are found on the most recent and powerful laptops.
-But what they did have started a revolution.
+But what they had started a revolution.

 To be fair, that revolution was armed with a Roland TR-808, a drum machine that was the first of its kind in the early ‘80s.
 Although it wasn’t commercially successful – often criticized for it’s “unnatural” sound – the hip hop community fully embraced it and many still do today.

 Which isn’t to say a studio setup full of midi keyboards, studio monitors, boards to mix and master, and more, is a waste of money.
 Many music producers around the world use just as much of the equipment and software as is available because they work with a wide range of artists with varying needs, tastes, and sounds.